eme64/blog/_posts/2026-01-13-Reductions.md

 However, so far we still have a sequential reduction chain.
 We can probably vectorize the values `[v0, v1, v2, v3]`, since they can be computed in parallel (element-wise).
+For example, they may be four adjacent loads that can be packed into a single vectorized load.
 But what can we do about the additions of the reduction?
 They are decidedly not parallel, and clearly their operations would cross lanes!